-The St. Charles Police Department today announced extra officers are working throughout April specifically looking for drivers who are violating the state’s laws on distracted driving.
-The prohibited laws include offenses such as texting while driving and using a hand-held mobile device.
+The St. Charles Police Department announced that extra officers are working throughout the month specifically looking for drivers who are violating the state’s distracted driving laws.
+The law includes prohibited offenses such as texting while driving and using a hand-held mobile device.
 The goal of the St. Charles Police Department’s participation in the state of Illinois’ annual “Distracted Driving Awareness” month, is to help educate, enforce and make the roads safer for all drivers.